ANSANJAY/NotificationChainsExplained/3_NFCDataStructure.md

 # Implementing Notification Chain in TCP/IP Stack 🛠️

 ## Introduction 🌟
-- Discusses the implementation of a generic notification chain in the files `TCP IP stack/notify` and `notify edge`.
+- Discusses the implementation of a generic notification chain in the files
 - The aim is to create a data structure for notification chains in the TCP/IP stack.

 ## Data Structures 📦